great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_pass_an_in_memory_dataframe_to_a_checkpoint.md

 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';
 import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-This guide will help you pass an in-memory DataFrame to an existing <TechnicalTag tag="checkpoint" text="Checkpoint" />.
+This guide will help you pass an in-memory DataFrame to a <TechnicalTag tag="checkpoint" text="Checkpoint" /> that is defined at runtime.
 This is especially useful if you already have your data in memory due to an existing process such as a pipeline runner.

 <Prerequisites>